February 1923

 Doyle (2008), pg 265

 A number of people from Co.
 Wexford complain to Mulcahy that ‘In the rural districts, Anti-Government forces are in effective control’.
 They also complained about the inefficiency of the pro-Treaty army.
-Two anti-Treaty columns operated in the New Ross and Wexford town areas (under Thomas O’Sullivan and Lambert respectively).
+Two anti-Treaty columns operated in the New Ross and Wexford town areas (under Thomas O’Sullivan and Bob Lambert respectively).

-Hopkinson (1988), pg 245-246
+Hopkinson (1988), pg 245-246; Kissane (2005), pg 94

 Macardle (1998), pgs 48-49